|

 are a few hay types we stay away from.
 We avoid Alfalfa hay (except

-in small amounts as a special treat) because it is too rich for them
+in small amounts as a special treat for pregnant mommas or for extra warmth in winter) because it is too rich for them

 due to its high protein content.
 Alpaca's digestive systems are very